sketchplugins/plugin-directory/README.md

 - [Event Badges By David](https://github.com/designforhuman/event-badges-by-david), by davidlee: A Sketch plugin to make a large quantity of name tags for any kind of events
 - [Excel Content Sync](https://github.com/wousser/SketchExcelContentSync), by Wouter Bron:
 - [Export for Replia](https://github.com/bunguu/sketchexportforrepliaplugin), by Kazuya Hirobe: Sketch Plugins to export selected artboard or layers for Replia.
-- [Export More](https://github.com/nathco/export-more), by Nathan Rutzky: Sketch.app plugin for exporting ICNS and GIFs
 - [Export Symbols](https://github.com/marianomike/sketch-exportsymbols), by Mike Mariano: Sketch Plugins
 - [Export to Proto.io](https://proto.io), by Proto.io: Give life to your Sketch designs!
 Export all or selected artboards to Proto.io screens, preserving layer positioning and hierarchy.
 By exporting to Proto.io you can link screens together, add interactions and animations.
 - [Fake Chinese Name for Sketch](https://github.com/jjying/fake-chinese-name-for-sketch), by JJ Ying: Generate Chinese names for text layers.